baasbox/docs/source/index.md

 ### Geospatial Queries
 Since BaasBox is based on OrientDB, you can use any function that this NoSQL database has.
-One of these functions is _distance()_ that returns the distance, in Km, between two points in the globe.
+One of these functions is _distance()_ that returns the distance in Km between two points on the globe.
-How to use this feature?
+How can you use this feature?

-Let's say you have a collection of POIs, each record has a latitude and longitude stored as degrees in two fields, you can get all the POIs within a certain radius:
+Let's say you have a collection of POIs, and each record has a latitude and longitude stored as degrees in two fields, you can get all the POIs within a certain radius:

 ```json
 "poi" collection: